Ceasefire violations by Pak on the increase despite COVID-19

 On April 12, ceasefire violations were reported in multiple sectors along the LoC.
 In Kupwara.
 Several homes suffered heavy damages while some houses were gutted on fire due to shelling.

-The Pakistan's defense in Kupwara came after the Indian Army targeted terror launch pads and Pakistan army installations aiding infiltration in the same sector last week.
+Pakistan's defence in Kupwara came after the Indian Army targeted terror launch pads and Pakistan army installations aiding infiltration in the same sector last week.

 Also, five Pakistani terrorists and five Indian soldiers were killed in the battle after the Indian Army thwarted a major infiltration bid.